geneontology/geneontology.github.io/_docs/deprecated-products-and-formats.md

 - /page/go-tools-registry
 ---

-# Deprecated products and formats
+# Deprecated formats

-GO is no longer using or supporting the following products and formats.
+GO is no longer using or supporting the formats.

 ## Deprecated ontology formats